domum-social/docs/README.md

 ## Documentation Site

-This repository contains the source code for the Domum Social documentation website, built with [Hugo](https://gohugo.io/) and the [Congo theme](https://github.com/jpanther/congo).
+This repository contains the source code for the Domum Social documentation website, built with [Hugo](https://gohugo.io/) and the [Relearn theme](https://github.com/McShelby/hugo-theme-relearn).

 ### Building the Documentation